tsamantanis/titanic-data-challenges/README.md

 }, [])
 ```

 Here the accumulator is an array.
 For each item in `data` use `Array.indexOf()` to find it in the Accumulator.
 If indexOf returns -1 the item doesn't exist in which case we add the value to the array.
-Otherwise return the accumulator unchanged.
+Otherwise, return the accumulator unchanged.

 Challenges: